 Sec.
-512. Tribal Gaming Commission - Procedures.
+513. Tribal Gaming Commission - Procedures.

-(A) Regular meetings of the Tribal Commission may be held upon such notice, or without notice, and at such time and place as shall from time to time be fixed by the Tribal Commission.
+(A) Regular meetings of the Tribal Commission shall be held at least once per month on a regularly scheduled basis, which schedule shall be fixed by the Tribal Commission.
 Unless otherwise specified by the Tribal Commission, no notice of such regular meetings shall be necessary.